demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-BarberFixes/README.md

 - Fixed the drumroll playing (and overlapping the immediate "parade" sound) when a Barber first spawns.

 Also adds some config settings to re-enable certain behaviors:
-- `OnlyOneBarber` - When disabled, up to 8 Barbers are allowed to spawn in one day, like before v62.
-In vanilla, Barbers have been spawn-capped at 1, likely to hide the synchronization issues mentioned above.
+- `MaxCount` - Lets you set the number of Barbers allowed to spawn during a single day.
+From v55-v61, this was set to 8.
+This was set to 1 in v62, likely to hide the synchronization issues mentioned above.
+- `SpawnInGroupsOf` - Lets you set how many additional Barbers will try to spawn if a Barber is assigned to a vent.
+In v55, this was set to 2.
+This was set to 1 in v56, since vanilla never supported grouped indoor monsters.
-- `SpawnInPairs` - When enabled, Barbers will spawn in groups of 2, like "intended" in the first v55 beta.
-[VentSpawnFix](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/VentSpawnFix/) is REQUIRED for this to function!
+  - [VentSpawnFix](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/VentSpawnFix/) is REQUIRED for values greater than 1 to function!
 - `DrumrollFromAll` - When enabled, all Barbers will do a drumroll before they "jump."
 In vanilla, only the original Barber plays the drumroll.
 It's unclear whether this is intended or an oversight (the code is inconclusive)